pottendo/c64-userport-driver/README.md

 - CCGMS sometimes won't start and locks.
 Run/Stop - Restore can help und just 'run' again.
 - sometimes CCGMS locks up when surfing.
 Can be a driver issue, soft80 issue or just a bug in CCGMS.
 - IRC is very rudimentary
 - CCGMS soft80 support only for pottendos parport and UP9600/EZ232 modems.
-No protection/error checking is done
+No protection/error checking is done.
+Other drivers may fail without warning (Swiftlink, Serial)
 - CCGMS settings page is a bit weird in 80cols mode.
-Switch back to 40cols (CBM-HOME) in terminal mode.
+Phonebook editor is not working in 80 columns mode.
+Switch back to 40cols (CBM-HOME) in terminal mode is recommended before entering the dialogs.
 - Better sanity checking if HW is there and in proper state
 - Better error recovery
 - Request uController mode from C64
 - Add reboot commant for uController
+- Provide a proper library wrapper for simpler use on the C64

 ## License